-◆ PHE 105H Fitness: Principles and Practice
+♦ KPE 161H Fitness: Principles and Practice

 An introduction to the components of physical fitness and fitness itself from physiological, behavioural and physical culture points of view.
 Strength, endurance, flexibility and speed will be examined from their biological basis, their importance to human movement and how each of these components can be altered with appropriate training.
-Factors that influence motivation and adherence to a fitness program will be studied.
-Finally, society's role in the creation of contexts and environments that encourages or limits fitness will be examined.
 This course will be integrated with PRA 100Y.